ankifor/certified-kubernetes-administrator-course/my-docs/Muschko/01-ClusterManage.md

 # it may ask to upgrade kubeadm to this version
 $ kubeadm upgrade plan

-# it may also be needed to upgrade NCI
+# it may also be needed to upgrade CNI
 $ sudo kubeadm upgrade apply v1.29.0

 $ kubectl drain kube-control-plane --ignore-daemonsets